Steering and Suspension replacement tips

 - Why the camber changes: The constant movement of a vehicles’ suspension system can change the geometry of the control arms and struts.

-- The camber is not normally adjustable, so if the measurements are noticeably different either side, check the tires, wheels or suspension for distortion.
+- The camber is not normally adjustable, so if the measurements are noticeably different either side, check the tyres, wheels or suspension for distortion.

 Check the caster: